 781 Musculoskeletal I. 3 hrs.
+The basic principles of ort

 The basic principles of orthopedic medicine including an overview of etiology, diagnosis, and surgical management will be covered.
 Physical Therapy examination, evaluation, diagnosis, and treatment of extremities and spine will be emphasized.